gregplaysguitar/django-projectmanager/readme.md

+19/05/2015: I'm currently working on removing a bunch of cruft andpackaging this up properly.

 This project was built for my own personal use.
 I've open-sourced it on the off chance that someone else might find it useful.
 Feel free to make suggestions or report issues.